 It is striking how ancient myths link up with modern-day thought, concerns and religious ideas.
 For the ancient Greeks, Pandora represented the first woman, part of a creationist myth, comparable to Eve in the creation myth of Abrahamic religions.

-I like the artist Dante Rossetti’s interpretation of Pandora (above), as it highlights the fact that she was not a real woman, but an archetype or metaphor representing a paradoxical idea.
+I like the artist Dante Rossetti’s interpretation of Pandora in the feature here, as it highlights the fact that she was not a real woman, but an archetype or metaphor representing a paradoxical idea.

 According to the myth, Pandora was given a box, or more correctly, a jar by Zeus, who commanded her not to open it.
 When she did so in secret, out flew all the ‘evils’ of the world, leaving only ‘hope’ in the bottom of the jar.
 This is a simplified version of the parable, as I’m interested mainly in its relationship with human thought–and with wanting to know–and its implications for humankind.
 I see Pandora as a symbol of duality: male/female; desire to know/need to love; heaven/earth; good/evil; spirit/flesh and life/death.

 We all know when we employ cognitive skills that we, as subjects, are doing so; Descartes, in the seventeenth century, said “I think therefore I am.”
 But no-one has been able to satisfactorily explain for me the phenomenon of conscious thought.
 My first introduction to philosophy in 1963-64 was through the study of the ancient Greeks, Socrates and Plato.
 I often wonder if Plato was right all along when he saw the material world as just clothing for the real world.
 The ancient Greeks, especially the Platonists, advised people to look to the harmony of the universe, so that by venerating its grandeur they might forget their immediate afflictions.